wrcorcoran/minimum-edge-set-perturbation/common-neighbors/experiments/FINDINGS.md

             print("For c value:", c)
         ```
     - **What happens if we increase the density of a connected component, when considering ONLY edges in a certain class, by a certain threshold?**
+      - **Clarification:** After building a subgraph for each class, what happens if we increase the density of a connected component, in that subgraph, by some constant $c$?
       - For the density increase constant, $c$, I tested: $1.05, 1.1, 1.15, 1.2, 1.25, 1.3, 1.35, 1.4, 1.45, 1.5, 1.55,$$1.6, 1.65, 1.70, 1.75, 1.80, 1.85, 1.9, 1.95, 2, 3, 4, 5, 6, 7, 8, 9, 10, 100$
       - The results are as follows:
           | Value of C | Change in Edges | Change in Accuracy |